 are to keep your family self-sufficient when

 all services are cut off.
-If a quick evacuation
+If a quick

-is necessary, emergency items need to be
+evacuation is necessary, emergency items

-contain some clothing, underwear, socks,
+Each bag should contain some clothing,

-jacket, a lightweight blanket and personal
+blanket and personal items.

 Wheeled luggage, suit cases, duffel bags,